 Projects that are included in the TIP must be consistent with the Kingsport MTPO Long Range Transportation Plan (LRTP), which is required to cover at least a twenty (20) year timeframe of planning for projects in the future.
-The LRTP provides the foundation for almost all regionally significant transportation projects within the MTPO area.
+The LRTP provides the foundation for all regionally significant transportation projects within the MTPO area.
 Consistency between the LRTP and the TIP occurs when projects are drawn from the LRTP and recommended for immediate implementation in the TIP (next 1 to 4 years).
-The 2040 LRTP was adopted by the Kingsport MTPO Executive Board on June 2, 2017.
+The 2045 LRTP was adopted by the Kingsport MTPO Executive Board on May 12, 2022.
 At a minimum, the TIP is required to cover at least a four (4) year horizon.
-This TIP covers the federal fiscal years (FFYs) period of October 1, 2019 through September 30, 2023.
-The previous TIP covered the FFYs period of October 1, 2016 to September 30, 2020 and was adopted by the Kingsport MTPO Executive Board on November 3, 2016.
-The next TIP will cover the FFYs period of October 1, 2022 through September 30, 2026, the development cycle will begin in early 2022.
+This TIP covers the federal fiscal years (FFYs) period of October 1, 2022 through September 30, 2026.
+The previous TIP covered the FFYs period of October 1, 2019 to September 30, 2022 and was adopted by the Kingsport MTPO Executive Board on November 7, 2019.
+The next TIP will cover the FFYs period of October 1, 2026 through September 30, 2029, the development cycle will begin in early 2026.